SimonaElshamaa/comeon-frontend-test/README.md

 - Relevance-based search result ordering
 - Category filtering
 - Search and category state stored in URL parameters
-- Loading and error
+- Loading and error states with retry
 - Responsive desktop, tablet and mobile layouts
+- Accessible UI with semantic HTML and ARIA attributes
--   tests
+- Unit and integration tests with Vitest and React Testing Library

 ## Technology